 Karin Kei Nagano

-Born in Berkeley, California in 1998, pianist Karin Kei Nagano began studying piano at the age of three and has worked with a number of internationally celebrated pianists, including the late Germaine Mounier, the late Vera Gornostayeva, Igor Lazko, and Colette Zerah.
-Currently, she studies with Rita Wagner and Peter Frankl.
+Born in Berkeley, California in 1998, pianist Karin Kei Nagano began studying piano at age 3 and has worked with the late Germaine Mounier and the renowned teachers Vera Gornostayeva, Igor Lazko, Colette Zerah, Peter Frankl, Rita Wagner and Melvin Chen.

-Ms. Nagano began competing internationally in 2007, winning First Prize at the Paris International Scriabin Competition, First Prize and Best Interpretation Prize at the Berlin International Piano Competition, and First Prize at the Rubinstein International Piano Competition (2009-2010).
-Since her professional debut, a performance of Mozart’s Piano Concerto No. 8, K. 246 under the direction of Wachtang Korisheli, she has appeared with major international orchestras and festivals around the world, including the Bayerische Staatsorchester, l’Orchestre symphonique de Montréal, Tafelmusik Baroque Orchestra, Moscow Soloists Chamber Orchestra, Tokyo Philharmonic Orchestra, Tokyo Symphony Orchestra, Yomiuri Nippon Symphony Orchestra, the Asia America Symphony, and the Schwäbisches Sinfonieorchester.
+Karin began competing internationally in 2007, winning First Prize at the Paris International Scriabin Competition, First Prize and Best Interpretation Prize at the Berlin International Piano Competition, and First Prize at the Rubinstein International Piano Competition (2009–10).